Leonardo (Teenage Mutant Ninja Turtles): 2012 animated series

 Leonardo again leads the team in Nickelodeon's animated series.
 In this latest version, Leonardo seems to be less experienced and still perfecting his fighting skills and leadership abilities to make more solid decisions and gain more trust from his three brothers.
 He regularly watches an animated science fiction show called Space Heroes (a parody of Star Trek: The Animated Series) and uses it as a guide for his leadership skills, often attempting to quote from the show in an attempt to sound intimidating and heroic, even if most of his attempts fall flat due to him sounding too cliché.

 Leonardo's weapons here are purely dual katanas, which he uses in the Niten Ryu style of kenjutsu, making him an excellent swordsman.
 Despite the fact the other three turtles have added traits in this series, Leonardo is almost completely normal but now has blue eyes.

 Upon the sudden demise of his adopted father and master, he reluctantly steps up as sensei in addition to being the leader, which puts even more pressure on him.
 He is visited, on occasion, by the spirit of Splinter who encourages him to lead his family and friends to stop new evils.

 In addition to his natural ninjitsu skills, he eventually developed the strong innate ability to heal via an enchanted mantra known as "the healing hands".
 By chanting the incantation and making the right hand seals, Leo is fully capable of revitalizing his inner strength and counteracting even the most lethal of poisons and venom of "the healing hands".
-He managed to develop and utilize it to counteract the lethal venom of Karai, and attempted to use it on her to release her from the Shredder's control but failed.
+He managed to develop and utilize it to counteract the lethal venom of Karai, and attempted to use it on her to release her from Shredder's control but failed.
 He then succeeded in saving Casey and Michelangelo from death.
 According to Splinter, he shows great gifts as a healer, and that being at the edge of his life had given him "a power that few martial artists can tap."

 The character was voiced by actor Jason Biggs up until "The Wrath of Tiger Claw".
 Biggs then departed the series and was replaced by Dominic Catrambone for the remainder of the second season; Seth Green then took on the role for the remainder of the series, this change in voice was explained in the series as a throat injury sustained in the season 2 finale.